james-jory/segment-personalize-workshop/exercise3/README.md

 ![Lambda API Gateway Config](images/LambdaRecAPIGW_Config.png)

-Click "Add" to add API Gateway as a trigger to our function and then click "Save" at the top of the page to save our changes.
+Click "Add" to add API Gateway as a trigger to our function and then **click "Save" at the top of the page to save our changes**.

 Next, we need to add environment variables for Segment and for the function to tell it the Personalize Campaign to call for retrieving recommendations.